-The roles, responsibilities, and participation of the private sector during a pandemic influenza outbreak vary based on the nature of the organization and the type and impact of the incident.
-In Illinois, a committee to the Governor's statewide task force for terrorism, the Illinois Terrorism Task Force, has been formed to coordinate the emergency preparedness, response, and recovery activities of private and public agencies.
+The roles, responsibilities and participation of the private sector during a pandemic influenza outbreak vary based on the nature of the organization and the type and impact of the incident.
+In Illinois, a committee to the governor's statewide task force for terrorism, the Illinois Terrorism Task Force, has been formed to coordinate the emergency preparedness, response and recovery activities of private and public agencies.
 Private-sector organizations support this plan by sharing information with the government, identifying risks, performing vulnerability assessments, developing emergency response and business continuity plans, enhancing their overall readiness, implementing appropriate prevention and protection programs, and donating or otherwise providing goods and services through contractual arrangement or government purchases to assist in response to and recovery from an incident.

-All certified Local Health Departments and all certified Local Emergency Management Agencies are strongly encouraged to reach out to their local private sector partners to identify the critical personnel from each private sector entity in the Local Health Department and/or Local Emergency Management Agency jurisdiction.
-The goal is to ensure all private sector critical personnel necessary for the maintenance of jurisdictional critical infrastructure are provided medical prophylaxis if indicated or required during a pandemic flu outbreak.
+Certified local health departments and certified local emergency management agencies are strongly encouraged to reach out to their local private sector partners to identify the critical personnel from each private sector entity in the local health department and/or local emergency management agency jurisdiction.
+The goal is to ensure private sector critical personnel necessary for the maintenance of jurisdictional critical infrastructure are provided medical prophylaxis, if indicated or required, during a pandemic flu outbreak.